 The Collins Column resumed publication again in August 1950 under the byline "Published on the first Friday of every month by Industrial Relations Division for employees of Collins Radio Co."
 This issue was entitled "WE" and labeled Vol. I, No.1.
 The name "WE" did not fare well and all subsequent issues reverted back to the name "Collins Column".
 The format was smaller - only 5 x 7.5 inches.
 Publication continued on a regular monthly basis until the last issue on Dec.
 1957.

-The Collins Column magazines on this web site were scanned, formatted, processed, and posted to the web site by a group of Rockwell Collins Retiree Volunteers in support of the Rockwell Collins Museum Club.
+The Collins Column magazines on this web site were scanned, formatted, processed, and posted to the web site by a group of Collins Aerospace Retiree Volunteers in support of the Collins Aerospace Museum.
 The volunteers have created a searchable data base of every name that appears in all issues of the Collins Column - over 42,000 entries.
 You need only enter a first or last name (or both) and the data base will list all issues and page numbers where that name appears.

 • Search our collection of Collins Column issues dating from the first issue in May 1943 to December 1957.